 They usually have 23 channels but technically there are also 40 channels in total if you include the "extra" channels after channel 40.
 A number of these frequencies were originally allocated for exclusive use by American citizens in 1941 under FCC Part 95 .

 Amateur radio is the more powerful of the two, capable of reaching thousands if not millions of miles.
 It also offers several advantages over CB radio which are as follows:

 AMATEUR VS CB RADIO

-In terms of equipment cost, it can be less expensive to buy a CB radio transceiver than an Amateur Radio (Ham radio) rig.
+In terms of equipment cost, it can be less expensive to buy a CB radio transceiver than an Amateur Radio (Ham radios) rig.